OGRECave/ogre/Docs/src/ogre-shadows.md

 makes sense to then add some weighted combination of these to the stored depth value (e.g., some scale of the Jacobian’s Frobenius norm).

-But even if the light is staring at a plane straight on (view direciton lines up with plane’s normal), making \f$\frac{du_3}{du_1}\f$ and
+But even if the light is staring at a plane straight on (view direction lines up with plane’s normal), making \f$\frac{du_3}{du_1}\f$ and
 \f$\frac{du_3}{du_2}\f$ both zero, we would still need a slight offset because rounding due to the float’s finite representation may still